 Friends, I'm here to tell you that you don't need any of those things—butter, eggs, or milk—to make a tender and flavorful biscuit!
 Sacrilege?
 Maybe, but hear me out.

 This vegan biscuit, made with coconut oil and almond milk, is every bit as good as the classic.
-In fact, when I offered a taste test to my butter-loving, meat-and-potatoes father, not only did he prefer the coconut oil biscuits, he asked for a batch to take home.
+In fact, when I offered a taste test to my butter-loving, meat-and-potatoes father, not only did he prefer the coconut oil biscuits, but he also asked for a batch to take home.

 How to Make Fluffy, Tender Vegan Biscuits

 The tricks to making these vegan biscuits tender?

 - Mix some coconut oil with the flour mixture before adding almond milk.
 The gluten in the flour will strengthen and bind when it comes in contact with liquid, so to help keep that from happening, we whisk some coconut oil into the flour mixture first, before adding the almond milk.
 This is similar to the way in which you would typically mix butter with flour first, before adding milk, for a standard biscuit recipe.